310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 Ahh, the extraordinary is truly lovely!
 They keep the guests entertained with what they want to see, but keep the most prized treasure at the furthest end of the course!

-They don't forget to leave their guests wanting more, and effortlessly pull them further and further in!
-You will not be able to forget such an enticement!
+They don't forget to leave their guests wanting more, and effortlessly entice them further and further in!

 Such sublime attention to detail…!
 I am truly impressed!
 I would love to learn from this, in fact! ☆
 {% endbubble %}